Skip to content

 • New Features

-• Improved tracking of open transactions, now providing more detailed monitoring by group, topic, and partition.
+• More granular tracking of open transactions by group, topic, and partition.

 • Bug Fixes